 EU official says US won't reject Paris climate treaty, but White House denies statement

-An EU officials said the U.S. will not withdraw from the Paris climate deal, contrary to the public statements of President Trump in June, the Wall Street Journal said Saturday.
+An EU official said the U.S. will not withdraw from the Paris climate deal, contrary to the public statements of President Trump in June, the Wall Street Journal said Saturday.

 But the White House promptly responded with a statement that while it would not withdraw from the climate treaty it would review its terms.